The rotator cuff is made up of a group of muscles around the shoulder. It is a common cause of shoulder pain.

 When you have injured your rotator cuff you might notice stiffness weakness or pain with use of the shoulder.
 This condition is commonly treated with rest, medication to reduce inflammation, physical therapy and sometimes a cortisone injection.
 In the office we will perform an x-ray to look for bone spurs or arthritis.
 The rotator cuff does not show up on an xray.
 An MRI is the best way to look at the rotator cuff.
 An MRI scan can be done to look at the muscles, tendons, and ligaments in the shoulder.
 It is very accurate in telling whether or not your rotator cuff is torn or just irritated.

-The image on the left demonstrates a tear in the rotator cuff.
+The image above demonstrates a tear in the rotator cuff.
 Small tears may be treated without surgery.
 If you try non-operative treatment as described above and still have limited use of the shoulder, the rotator cuff can be repaired using arthroscopic or open techniques.
 At the time of rotator cuff repair is common to remove any bone spurs pinching the cuff.